 Agricultural education is a nationally recognized program of study designed to provide

-both a comprehensive study in agriculture and an Oklahoma license to teach agricultural
+you with comprehensive study in agriculture.
+An Oklahoma license to teach agricultural

-education.
-This license also is recognized as meeting the requirements for initial
+education is also provided and is recognized as meeting the requirements for initial

 employment as a teacher in most other states.

 Students complete 60 hours of early field experience as they prepare to become agricultural

 education teachers.
 In addition to youth development experiences, students practice

 teaching in agricultural education classrooms through a 15-week off-campus student

 The agricultural education faculty have more than 30 years combined teaching experience